Divorce in Texas: What You Need to Know

-The first step toward the dissolution of the marriage is to file a divorce petition with the court.
+The first step towards divorce in Texas is to file a divorce petition with the court.
 This is the legal document that tells the court of your intention to seek a divorce.
 At this point, it is possible one party or the other will request certain restraining orders and ask that a temporary hearing be set to resolve issues while the divorce is pending.

 A restraining order in Texas divorce law is a standard, normal part of the process.
 The purpose is to make sure that both parties “do the right thing” regarding dealing with each other, children, mail, bank accounts, credit cards, personal property, etc.